-Indian Trail Chapter of the Texas Master Naturalist encompassing Ellis and Navarro Counties will hold its next volunteer training in 2018.
+Indian Trail Chapter of the Texas Master Naturalist encompassing Ellis and Navarro Counties will hold its next volunteer training August 23 to November 15 2018 (Thursday evenings).
 The program is cosponsored by the Texas AgriLife Extension Service and the Texas Parks and Wildlife Department.

 If you are interested in training please complete our Contact Us form.